Jordan-Lie inner ideals of finite dimensional associative algebras

 \section{Introduction}

 Let $L$ be a Lie algebra.
 A subspace $B$ of $L$ is said to be an \emph{inner ideal} of $L$ if $[B,[B,L]]\subseteq B$.
 Note that every ideal is an inner ideal.
 On the other hand, there are inner ideals which are not even subalgebras.
 This makes them notoriously difficult to study.
-Inner ideals were first introduced by Benkart \cite{Benkart-1,Benkart}.
+Inner ideals of Lie algebras were first introduced by Benkart \cite{Benkart-1,Benkart}.
 She showed that inner ideals and $\ad$-nilpotent elements of Lie algebras are closely related.
 Since certain restrictions on the $\ad$-nilpotent elements yield an elementary criterion for distinguishing the non-classical from classical simple Lie algebras in positive characteristic, inner ideals play a fundamental role in classifying Lie algebras \cite{Premet,Premet1}.
 Inner ideals are useful in constructing grading for Lie algebras \cite{Lop=000026Gar=000026Loz=000026Neh}.
 It was shown in \cite{Lop=000026Gar=000026Loz} that inner ideals play role similar to that of one-sided ideals in associative algebras and can be used to develop Artinian structure theory for Lie algebras.
-Inner ideals of classical Lie algebras were classified by Benkart and Fernndez Lpez \cite{Benkart-1,Ben=000026Lop}, using the fact that these algebras can be obtained as the derived Lie subalgebras of (involution) simple Artinian associative rings.
+Inner ideals of classical Lie algebras were classified by Benkart and Fernández López \cite{Benkart-1,Ben=000026Lop}, using the fact that these algebras can be obtained as the derived Lie subalgebras of (involution) simple Artinian associative rings.
 In this paper we use a similar approach to study inner ideals of the derived Lie subalgebras of finite dimensional associative algebras.
 These algebras generalize the class of simple Lie algebras of classical type and are closely related to the so-called root-graded Lie algebras \cite{Baranov1}.
 They are also important in developing representation theory of non-semisimple Lie algebras (see \cite{Bav=000026Zal,Bav=000026Zal-1}).
-As we do not require our algebras to be semisimple we have a lot more inner ideals to take care of (as every ideal is automatically an inner ideal), so some reasonable restrictions are needed.
-We believe that such a restriction is the notion of a Jordan-Lie inner ideal introduced by Fernndez Lpez in \cite{Lopez}.
+As we do not require our algebras to be semisimple we have a lot more inner ideals to take care of (including all ideals!), so some reasonable restrictions are needed.
+We believe that such a restriction is the notion of a Jordan-Lie inner ideal introduced by Fernández López in \cite{Lopez}.
 We need some notation to state our main results.